icopy-site/awesome-cn/docs/awesome/awesome-react.md

 - [realm-js](https://github.com/realm/realm-js) - A mobile database: an alternative to SQLite & key-value stores
 - [react-native-device-info](https://github.com/react-native-device-info/react-native-device-info) - Device Information for React Native iOS and Android
+- [react-native-maps](https://github.com/react-native-maps/react-native-maps) - React Native Mapview component

 ### Contribution

 This list began as a personal compilation of interesting things related to React.
-When it was initiated, React was still in beta, a special script was required to convert JSX to JS, and Flux had not yet been released.
-Today, React has become mainstream, with numerous developments taking place.
+When it was initiated, React was still in beta, a special script was required to convert JSX to JS, and Flux (if you know what it was) had not yet been released.
+Today, React has become boring mainstream.
 Kindly refrain from using this list as an advertisement board or a space to promote your experiments.
 We focus on sharing entirely free resources here.
 Please feel free to propose updates for outdated projects and articles, as well as new contributions.
+I would prefer GitHub links, please.
 Your input and suggestions are wholeheartedly♡ appreciated. (✿◠‿◠)

 [![CC0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)